arcalot/arcaflow-workflows/basic-examples/serial-data_passing/README.md

 ## Workflow Description

-By default, multiple steps in a workflow will be run in parallel if there is no data passing relationship between the steps.
+By default, multiple steps in a workflow will be run in parallel if there is no data dependency between the steps.
 When the input of a step relies on the output of another step, an implicit serial relationshp is created.

 This workflow runs a metadata collection plugin step and then an example plugin (in this case using the template plugin) that takes its `name` input from the `fqdn` output returned by the metadata plugin.
-All steps are run via the default deployer (defined in `config.yaml` as podman) and their success outputs are reported.
+All steps are run via the default deployer (defined in `config.yaml`), and their success outputs are reported.

 *Note: This workflow does not require any input.*